POLICY PRIORITIES

 2024 CA BUDGET REQUESTS

-California's investment in comprehensive preventive measures to address human trafficking is essential.
-Immediate investment should be considered in the following areas:
+Goal: California must increase investment in comprehensive preventive measures to address human trafficking and support survivors.
+As a first step, immediate investment should made in the following areas:

-- Prevalence Study to understand the extent of human trafficking in California.
+• A comprehensive prevalence study to assess the scope and characteristics of human trafficking in California.

-- A pilot program for restorative justice for human trafficking survivors.
+• A 5-year pilot program for a restorative justice approach tailored to the unique needs of human trafficking survivors.

 Additional Information: